 Where did it come from?

-Cultivated as early as 3000 B.C., sunflower seeds are one of the unique crops native to the American continents that are still popular today.
+Cultivated as early as 3000 B.C., sunflower seeds are one of the unique crops native to the American continent that are still popular today.
 The sunflower is believed to have been domesticated from wild sunflower around the year 1000 B.C. in the western United States.
 They were then cultivated as a valuable food source for centuries.
-The American Indian first domesticated the plant into a single headed plant with a variety of seed colors including black, white, red, and black/white striped.
-Some archaeologists even suggest that sunflower may have been domesticated before corn.
+The American Indian first domesticated the plant into a single-headed plant with a variety of seed colors, including black, white, red, and black/white striped.
+Some archaeologists even suggest that sunflowers may have been domesticated before corn.

 Sunflower was used in many ways throughout the various American Indian tribes.
-Seed was ground or pounded into flour for cakes, mush or bread.
+The seed was ground or pounded into flour for cakes, mush, or bread.
 Some tribes mixed the meal with other vegetables such as beans, squash, and corn.
 The seed was also cracked and eaten for a snack.
-There are references of squeezing the oil from the seed and using the oil in making bread.
-Non-food uses include purple dye for textiles, body painting and other decorations.
-Parts of the plant were used medicinally ranging from snakebite to other body ointments.
+There are references to squeezing the oil from the seed and using the oil in making bread.
+Non-food uses include purple dye for textiles, body painting, and other decorations.
+Parts of the plant were used medicinally, ranging from snakebite to other body ointments.
 The oil of the seed was used on the skin and hair.
 The dried stalk was used as a building material.
 The plant and the seeds were widely used in ceremonies.

 With the European exploration of the New World, the sunflower was brought to new areas in 1510, and the flower’s popularity eventually spread as the rest of the world began to appreciate its beauty and sustenance.